sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Work with product and design to understand the scope of the work.
 Based on this, start work on a dev implementation plan.
 - **Work log:**
     - 2020-09-25: Initial meeting took place between Pooja, Quinn Keast and Juliana to understand the scope of the work.
 [Meeting notes](https://docs.google.com/document/d/1EG42dM1old49uPXpGAqL7b9k95bWpM0Zcu0JM5gXtOQ/edit?ts=5f6dac2c)
+    - 2020-10-02: More offline discussions have been completed to clarify the scope of the work.
+An initial [dev implementation plan](https://docs.google.com/spreadsheets/d/1IP9XS3JAd-ulxi2WTqqDFs1KimtyHsb1HbBMQxk6abw/edit#gid=0) has been drafted.